Space rock

 Space rock is a music genre characterized by loose and lengthy song structures centered on instrumental textures that typically produce a hypnotic, otherworldly sound.
-It may feature distorted and reverberation-laden guitars, minimal drumming, languid vocals, synthesizers and lyrical themes of outer space and science fiction.
+It may feature distorted and reverberation-laden guitars, minimal drumming, languid vocals, synthesizers, and lyrical themes of outer space and science fiction.

 The genre emerged in late 1960s psychedelia and progressive rock bands such as Pink Floyd, Hawkwind, and Gong who explored a "cosmic" sound.
-Similar sounds were pursued in the early 1970s West German kosmische Musik ("cosmic music") scene.
+Similar sounds were pursued in the early 1970s' West German kosmische Musik ("cosmic music") scene.
 Later, the style was taken up in the mid-1980s by Spacemen 3, whose "drone-heavy" sound was avowedly inspired by and intended to accommodate drug use.
-By the 1990s, space rock developed into shoegazing, stoner rock and post-rock with bands such as the Verve, Flying Saucer Attack, and Orange Goblin.
+By the 1990s, space rock developed into shoegaze and post-rock with bands such as the Verve and Flying Saucer Attack.

 History

-Origins: 1950s-1960s
+Origins: 1950s–1960s

 Humanity's entry into outer space provided ample subject matter for rock and roll and R&B songs from the mid-1950s through the early 1960s.
 It also inspired new sounds and sound effects to be used in the music itself.
 A prominent early example of space rock is the 1959 concept album I Hear a New World by British producer and songwriter Joe Meek.
-The album was inspired by the space race and concerned human's first close encounter with alien life forms.
+The album was inspired by the space race and concerned humanity's first close encounter with alien life forms.
 Meek then went on to have a UK and US No 1 success in 1961 with "Telstar", named after the newly launched communications satellite and thus intended to commemorate the new space age.
 Its main instrument was a clavioline, an electronic forerunner of the synthesizers.

 The Beatles' song "Flying" (1967), originally titled "Aerial Tour Instrumental", was a psychedelic instrumental about the sensation of flying, whether in a craft or in your own head space.
 Jimi Hendrix is also an early innovator of the genre, with such tracks as "Third Stone from the Sun", "1983...
 (A Merman I Should Turn to Be)" and "The Stars That Play with Laughing Sam's Dice".

-Pink Floyd's early albums contain pioneering examples of space rock: "Lucifer Sam", "Astronomy Domine", "Pow R. Toc H." and "Interstellar Overdrive" from their 1967 debut album The Piper at the Gates of Dawn are examples.
+Pink Floyd's early albums contain pioneering examples of space rock: "Astronomy Domine", "Pow R. Toc H." and "Interstellar Overdrive" from their 1967 debut album The Piper at the Gates of Dawn are examples, with free-form improvisations from lead guitarist and then-bandleader Syd Barrett.
 Their second album A Saucerful of Secrets contained further examples: "Let There Be More Light" and "Set the Controls for the Heart of the Sun" with explicit science fiction themes, and their third, More (1969) had "Cirrus Minor".